Download species observation data

 5. In the Statistics pane, scroll to the Outliers column.

-The field with the most statistical outliers is the slope field.
+The field with the most statistical outliers is annual precipitation.

-6. Right-click the Outliers record for the slope field and choose Select Outliers.
+6. Right-click the Outliers record for the annual_precip field and choose Select Outliers.

 Select outliers on the map.